ckflight/FMCW_RADAR_2v2/README.md

 I have designed the second version of FMCW Radar.
 In this design, i tried to improve dynamic range without using expensive components with a cost effective approach.
 I will not make pcb design files available for now because the design has a lot of details which required 1 year of search and development where i have tried lots of possibilities such as affects of regulators, opamp circuit optimazation and gain stages, optimazation of RF circuit and paths.
-Without using FPGA and high speed ADC (high sampling rate and decimation decreases noise floor), i managed to have noise floor around 90 dBFS.
+Without using FPGA and high speed ADC (high sampling rate and decimation decreases noise floor) I managed to have noise floor around 90 dBFS with antennas and -115 dBFS with RX TX ports are 50 ohm terminated.

 I am posting the processing files i have done on host side with Python for anyone to learn.